Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Is magnesium actually worth taking for sleep?

 Yes, within limits.
-The evidence is strongest for magnesium glycinate, which absorbs better than cheaper forms and is less likely to cause digestive issues.
-A 2012 study in the Journal of Research in Medical Sciences found magnesium supplementation improved sleep time and efficiency in older adults.
-Not a silver bullet.
-One of the few supplements with real evidence behind it.
+The evidence is strongest for the glycinate and bisglycinate forms, which absorb better than cheaper oxide forms and are much less likely to cause digestive issues.
+A 2012 study in the Journal of Research in Medical Sciences first established the link, and a 2025 randomised controlled trial of 155 adults in Nature and Science of Sleep confirmed that magnesium bisglycinate significantly reduced insomnia severity scores versus placebo, with most improvement in the first two weeks.
+Not a silver bullet, but one of the few sleep supplements with genuine evidence behind it.

 How long does it take for a new sleep routine to work?